sturob/tmux-backspin/README.md

 # tmux-backspin

-A back button and logger of window navigation history
+Provides a proper back button and saves a log of window navigation history.

 ## Why is this necessary?